Marywood University has a new library

 DUNMORE, Pa. — In Lackawanna County, a new library now sits on Marywood University’s campus, dedicated to a longtime literacy advocate.

-The free little library is in honor of a woman who had a big effect on so many: Jane Helman.
+The free little library is in honor of Jane Helman, a woman who had a big effect on so many.

-“She was just passionate about literacy and especially about teaching children to read but also about preparing teachers, and I just think this is the perfect way to honor her memory," said Dr. Tammy Brown of the Keystone State Literacy Association.
+“She was just passionate about literacy and especially about teaching children to read, but also about preparing teachers, and I just think this is the perfect way to honor her memory," said Tammy Brown of the Keystone State Literacy Association.

-Helman was a teacher and coach in the Tunkhannock Area School District.

 She died suddenly of a heart attack at 67 a few years ago.